Questions are powerful. They force answers.

 You don’t need a coach or family member to trigger these insightful moments.
 If you know the right questions to ask, you can ask them of yourself to encourage the same insights and self-awareness.

-Here are 60 deep questions to ask yourself to create “aha” moments:
+Here are 60 deep questions to ask yourself and others to create “aha” moments:

 I suggest you get a notebook or journal, and write the question on paper in longhand (not typing).
 Close your eyes, take a few deep, cleansing breaths, and repeat the question out loud or in your head.
 Then start writing what comes to your mind.